xmos/lib_sw_pll/doc/rst/sw_pll.rst

-Example Applictaion Resource Setup
+Example Application Resource Setup
 ==================================

-The xcore-ai device has a number of resources on chip.
-In the `simple` examples both `clock blocks` and `ports` are connected together to provide an input to the PFD and additionally provide a scaled output clock.
+The xcore-ai device has a number of resources on chip which can be connected together to manage signals and application clocks.
+In the provided examples both `clock blocks` and `ports` are connected together to provide an input to the PFD which calculates frequency error.
+Resources are additionally provide an optional prescaled output clock for comparison with the input reference.

 Simple Example Resource Setup
 -----------------------------

-The output from the PLL is counted via a port timer connected via the output clock clock block.
+The output from the PLL is counted using a port timer via the `clk_mclk` clock block.

-In addition, a precise timing barrier is implemented by clocking a dummy port from the clock block clocked by the reference clock input to allow precise sampling of the PLL output clock count.
+In addition, a precise timing barrier is implemented by clocking a dummy port from the clock block clocked by the reference clock input.
+This provides a precise sampling point of the PLL output clock count.

-The code is contained in ``resource_setup.h`` and ``resource_setup.c`` using intrinsic functions in ``lib_xcore``.
+The resource setup code is contained in ``resource_setup.h`` and ``resource_setup.c`` using intrinsic functions in ``lib_xcore``.
 To help visualise how these resources work together, please see the below diagram.

 .. figure:: ./images/resource_setup_sw_pll_simple_example.png